Prateek1789/frontend-mentor-qr-code-component/README.md

 # frontend-mentor-qr-code-component
-This repository is a part of Frontend Mentor Challange series and marks the begining of the 1st challange
+This repository is a part of Frontend Mentor Challange series and marks the begining of the 1st challange.
+You checkout the component here [QR Code Component](https://prateek1789.github.io/frontend-mentor-qr-code-component/).